magicwrites/trip-emissions/README.md

 - 30m to build delay feature, extract Skeletons from App.tsx and refine them a bit
 - 15m for more extractions from App.tsx such as api or theme, also lovely favicon
 - 15m for a final round of reflection, extracting Grid out of "List" components
+- 30m to figure out whether storybook fits the project - seems alright although a lot of dependencies are introduced